Meldanor/MyBlog/content/blog/2025_01_11_switch-to-zola.md

 ### The new one

 You are currently looking at the new version with [Zola](https://www.getzola.org/) and [Tailwind](https://tailwindcss.com/).
 Zola is a static side generator written in Rust.
 It takes
 Markdown files and compiles them to static HTML.
 Rust ensures a very high performance and using Rust ecosystems improves the Rust ecosystem in general - I hope so.
-Later I will explain this reasoning in detail.
+In later posts I will explain this reasoning in detail.

 Tailwind is just a convenient utility for writing CSS.
 Zola itself supports SCSS but my CSS will not be complex enough to justify a SCSS compile.
 I also had negative experiences with SCSS or SASS in the past because the compilers were slow or buggy and I cannot really understand the advantages of SCSS and SASS with modern CSS.
 To be honest - and clearly visible by the simple design - I am not a UI and CSS expert.
 So all in all I like tailwind because it helps me building websites by providing nice utility classes and thats it.
 I could get away with plain CSS so tailwind is more a convenience than a necessity.